Plato

 Σπεύσιππος δ᾿ ἐν τῷ ἐπιγραφομένῳ Πλάτωνος περιδείπνῳ καὶ Κλέαρχος ἐν τῷ Πλάτωνος ἐγκωμίῳ καὶ Ἀναξιλαΐδης ἐν τῷ δευτέρῳ Περὶ φιλοσόφων φασίν, ὡς Ἀθήνησιν ἦν λόγος, ὡραίαν οὖσαν τὴν Περικτιόνην βιάζεσθαι τὸν Ἀρίστωνα καὶ μὴ τυγχάνειν· παυόμενόν τε τῆς βίας ἰδεῖν τὴν τοῦ Ἀπόλλωνος ὄψιν· ὅθεν καθαρὰν γάμου φυλάξαι ἕως τῆς ἀποκυήσεως.

-Speusippus, in the work titled Plato’s Banquet, and Clearchus, in Plato’s Encomium, and Anaxilaïdes, in the second book On Philosophers, say that, as it was told in Athens, Ariston attempted to force himself upon Perictione, who was beautiful, but was unsuccessful.
+Speusippus, in the work titled Plato’s Banquet, Clearchus in Plato’s Encomium, and Anaxilaïdes in the second book On Philosophers, say that—as was told in Athens—Ariston attempted to force himself upon Perictione, who was beautiful, but was unsuccessful.
 And when he ceased his attempt, he saw a vision of Apollo, from which it was believed that she remained pure in marriage until she gave birth.
 1

-His family were cleurchs, colonists to Aegina who retained Athenian citizenship.
+His family were cleruchs—colonists to Aegina who retained Athenian citizenship.
 The Spartan invasion of the island shortly after his birth forced Ariston back to Athens.
-Some months after this, Ariston perished and Plato was bought up by his stepfather Pyrilampes, his grand-uncle.
+Some months later, Ariston perished, and Plato was brought up by his stepfather Pyrilampes, his grand-uncle.

-From a very early age, Plato was known for his prodigious memory and ability to exercise mental feats unknown to other children; on the other hand, he was known to work to extents that were inconceivable.
-His tutors Speusippus and Dionysius made Plato earn his intellect in severe tasks and difficult training regimens, a process that nevertheless that crowned his mental excellence and made it.
+From a very early age, Plato was known for his prodigious memory and ability to perform mental feats unknown to other children; he was also known to work to extents that were inconceivable.
+His tutors, Speusippus and Dionysius, made Plato earn his intellect through severe tasks and difficult training regimens—a process that ultimately crowned his mental excellence and made it enduring.

 Roman copy of Silanion’s head of Plato made for the Academy